Saudi Embassy Hosts Grand Iftar For MWL Secry-Gen Dr Al-Issa - UrduPoint

 Saudi Embassy Hosts Grand Iftar For MWL Secry-Gen Dr Al-Issa

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Apr, 2024) The Royal Embassy of Saudi Arabia hosted a lavish Iftar dinner on Monday evening in honor of the Secretary-General of Muslim World League (MWL), Dr Mohammad bin Abdulkarim Al-Issa at a local hotel.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Apr, 2024) The Royal Embassy of Saudi Arabia hosted a lavish Iftar dinner in honor of the Secretary-General of Muslim World League (MWL), Dr Mohammad bin Abdulkarim Al-Issa at a local hotel on Monday evening.

 Dr. Al-Issa is currently on an official trip to Pakistan from April 7 to 16, 2024, aiming to strengthen bilateral ties and promote interfaith harmony.